 Concentric style lenses are designed with concentric rings of alternating distance and near corrections, resembling a bull’s eye pattern.

-Aspheric lenses have a more blended transition between the different corrections.
+Aspheric lenses have a more blended transition between the different corrections, similar to progressive glasses lenses.
 Most of the newest and most popular soft disposable lenses on the market utilize different variations of aspheric lens designs.

 Translating or alternating bifocals and multifocals actually shift on the eye so that you are looking through a different part of the lens to read than at a distance.
 This works by having a truncated or flat bottom edge that catches on the lower eyelid so that when you look down the lens moves upward.
 This design is more common in rigid gas permeable (RGP) lens materials than soft lenses.